-Part General Information (see instructions) 1 b c d e 2 3 Part Amount excluded is due to (check applicable box(es)): Discharge of indebtedness in a title 11 case · · · · · · • · · · · basis under section 1017.
+Part General Information (see instructions) 1 Amount excluded is due to (check applicable box(es)): а Discharge of indebtedness in a title 11 case b Discharge of indebtedness to the extent insolvent (not in a title 11 case) С Discharge of qualified farm indebtedness d Discharge of qualified real property business indebtedness е Discharge of qualified principal residence indebtedness 2 Total amount of discharged indebtedness excluded from gross income 2 3 Do you elect to treat all real property described in section 1221(a)(1), relating to property held for customers in the ordinary course of a trade or business, as if it were depreciable property? □ No Part Reduction of Tax Attributes.
+You must attach a description of any transactions results basis under section 1017.
 See Regulations section 1.1017-1 for basis reduction ordering required partnership consent statements.
-(For additional information, see the instruction g rules s, and d, if a Enter 4 amount excluded from gross income: For a discharge of qualified real property business indebtedness applied to reduce the basis of depreciable real property 4 5 That you elect under section 108(b)(5) to apply first to reduce the basis (under section 1017) of depreciable property 5 6 Applied to reduce any net operating loss that occurred in the tax year of the discharge or carried over to the tax year of the discharge 6 7 8 Applied to reduce any general business credit carryover to or from the tax year of the discharge .
-Applied to reduce any minimum tax credit as of the beginning of the tax year immediately after the tax year of the discharge 7 9 Applied to reduce any net capital loss for the tax year of the discharge, including any capital loss carryovers to the tax year of the discharge 9 10a Applied to reduce the basis of nondepreciable and depreciable property if not reduced on line 5.
+(For additional information, see the instruction g rule s, and, if ap Enter a amount excluded from gross income: 4 For a discharge of qualified real property business indebtedness applied to reduce the basis of depreciable real property 4 5 That you elect under section 108(b)(5) to apply first to reduce the basis (under section 1017) of depreciable property 5 6 Applied to reduce any net operating loss that occurred in the tax year of the discharge or carried over to the tax year of the discharge 6 7 Applied to reduce any general business credit carryover to or from the tax year of the discharge .
+7 8 Applied to reduce any minimum tax credit as of the beginning of the tax year immediately after the tax year of the discharge 8 9 Applied to reduce any net capital loss for the tax year of the discharge, including any capital loss carryovers to the tax year of the discharge 9 10a Applied to reduce the basis of nondepreciable and depreciable property if not reduced on line 5.
 DO NOT use in the case of discharge of qualified farm indebtedness 10a b Applied to reduce the basis of your principal residence.
-Enter amount here ONLY if line 1e is checked 10b 11 a For a discharge of qualified farm indebtedness applied to reduce the basis of: Depreciable property used or held for use in a trade or business or for the production of income if not reduced on line 5 11a b Land used or held for use in a trade or business of farming 11b с Other property used or held for use in a trade or business or for the production of income 11c 12 Applied to reduce any passive activity loss and credit carryovers from the tax year of the discharge 12 13 Applied to reduce any foreign tax credit carryover to or from the tax year of the discharge 13 Part Consent of Corporation to Adjustment of Basis of Its Property Under Section 10 82(a)( 2)

-Under section 1081(b), the corporation named above has excluded \$ from its gross income for the tax year beginning and ending · Under that section, the corporation consents to have the basis of it ts property adjusted in a accordance with the regulations prescribed under section 1082(a)(2) in effect at the time of filing its income tax in return for that year.
-The corporation is organized under the laws of
+Enter amount here ONLY if line 1e is checked 10b 11 For a discharge of qualified farm indebtedness applied to reduce the basis of: 100 а Depreciable property used or held for use in a trade or business or for the production of income if not reduced on line 5 not reduced on line 3 11a b Land used or held for use in a trade or business of farming 11b • Other property used or held for use in a trade or business or for the production of income 11c С Other property used of field for use in a trade of business of for the production of income 110 12 Applied to reduce any passive activity loss and credit carryovers from the tax year of the discharge 12 13 Applied to reduce any foreign tax credit carryover to or from the tax year of the discharge 13 Part I Consent of Corporation to Adjustment of Basis of Its Property Under Section 10 8 2(a) ((2) Under section 1081(b), the corporation named above has excluded \$ fre om its aross income for the tax year beginning and ending 3 - 3 - under tax year beginning and ending that section, the corporation consents to have the basis of its property adjusted in accordance with section 1082(a)(2) in effect at the time of filing its income tax return for that year.
+The corporation is o (State of incorporation) Note: You must attach a description of the transactions resulting in the nonrecognition of gain un nder s section 108 1.